AdobeDocs/journey-optimizer.en/help/using/conflict-prioritization/priority-scores.md

 # Assign priority scores to journeys & campaigns {#priority}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_campaign_priority"
+>title="Priority"
+>abstract="Assign a priority score to the campaign.
+Priority is essential to prioritize a campaign when there is an imposed constraint such as a frequency cap.Enter a numeric value (from 0-100).
+Please note, the higher the number, the higher the priority.
+For situations where two campaigns have the same priority score, the campaign which was activated first will be shown."

+>[!CONTEXTUALHELP]
+>id="ajo_journey_priority"
+>title="Priority"
+>abstract="Assign a priority score to the journey.
+Priority is essential to prioritize a journey when there is an imposed constraint such as a frequency cap.Enter a numeric value (from 0-100).
+Please note, the higher the number, the higher the priority.
+For situations where two journeys have the same priority score, the journey which was activated first will be shown."

 >[!AVAILABILITY]
 >
 >Conflict & prioritization capabilities are currently available in Limited Availability to a select group of customers.
 Please note that these features will be gradually rolled out to more users in the future.
 Reach out to your account team if interested in being added to the waitlist for these features.